dotnet/docs-aspire/docs/fundamentals/environments-and-parameters.md

 The following steps are performed:

-- Adds a SQL Server named `sql` and publishes it as a connection string.
+- Adds a SQL Server resource named `sql` and publishes it as a connection string.
 - Adds a database named `db`.
 - Adds a parameter named `insertionRows`.
 - Adds a project named `api` and associates it with the `Projects.Parameters_ApiService` project resource type-parameter.